BookishLang/AlternativeDocumenation/README.md

-# Documenation
+# Alternative Documenation
-This is the official updated documentation of the Bookish programming language.
+This is the alternative (Early Feature) updated documentation of the Bookish programming language.